 - Accommodation in a stunning lochside lodge in the heart of the Northwest Highlands

-- Buffet breakfast to set you up for the day
+- Help yourself buffet breakfasts to set you up for the day

 - Detailed pre-departure information

 - Trip photos

 - Join the trip in Innerleithen, Edinburgh, Perth, Aviemore or Inverness (alternative arrangements may be possible – please contact us to discuss)

 - September 8th to 14th (Mountain Lassies Exclusive)